wilfrantz/EasyJsonCPP/designDocument.md

 ## Logging

 - Uses `spdlog` for logging various stages of configuration processing, aiding in debugging and error tracing.
+- **setLogLevel**: Sets the logging level based on the provided string.
+Allows developers to control the verbosity of logging messages.

 ## Installation and Setup